Some journal entries from last fall before a show

 Last night and the whole weekend was such a wild ride.
 This morning I was lost in time and space, thinking about India and New Mexico and Balthazar with Tessa.
 I suppose my body is here but my mind is still somewhere else.

-Then an invisible link to Kori’s story about running into Francisco Clemente, so many years ago.
-He was riding his bike down Broadway, so early that no no one was around, the silent morning streets heavy with mist, and suddenly he bumped right into Clemente, staring at him with his bright yellow eyes!
-Kori was stunned, without words.
-He knew this man, knew his work, just like I do.
-He’s my favorite artist, I would have lost it!
-I’m thinking about Clemente’s work so much now as my own unfolds, how I want to paint, and how he moves between rendering what’s real and what’s playing out in his mind.
-Sometimes what’s in the mind is more real than real, at least to me.
+And Kori’s story about running into Francisco Clemente, so many years ago.
+He was riding his bike down Broadway, the silent morning streets heavy with mist, and suddenly he bumped right into Clemente, staring at him with his bright yellow eyes!
+Kori was stunned, couldn’t speak a word.
+He knew this man and his work, just like I do.
+He’s my favorite artist at this moment, I would have lost it!

-And I want my paintings to be really excellent.
+I want to move this way, and I want my paintings to be really excellent.
 How do I do that?
 Can anyone tell me?

 I already know the answer: first of all, don't ask that question because it's annoying, also this question is the enemy of making anything at all, good or not.
 It's the opposite of freedom, to get locked up in thoughts of making something perfect.
 I'll end up hiding in the stacks of the library like I used to when I was a young chick of a painter, utterly panicked after reading a text asking for an update on the status of the commission.
 It was too important, I couldn't finish it.
 Don’t overthink it, just work.